Complete Guide to Creating OTClient Modules

 @onBlur: handleBlur -- Called when the module UI is unfocused

 Note: These additional events are supported in some forks like OTCv8, but not guaranteed in all versions.
-Always test for compatibility with your specific client build.
+For mehah compatibility in this documentation, this is unknown until directly tested on the target build.

 Deeper Dive Into OTUI Features